DryPeng/clashT/README.md

 </p>

 > [!NOTE]
-> This is not the original Clash.
+> This is not the [original *Clash*](https://github.com/Dreamacro/clash).
 This repositories is currently being maintained.
+For convenience, ClashT is a new repositories.

 ## Features